 Today we have Sarah joining us to tell us how she went from being a stressed-out mama to a relaxed one.
 Take a seat because she is here to tell us her story.

 Hi.
 My name is Sarah and I was a stressed-out mama.

-I’m a mom of two little girls—ages 3 and 2 (and, yes, I desperately want another).
+I’m a mom of two young children.
 In the past month, I’ve gone from a stressed-out, high-strung working mom to a relaxed mom who feels confident in her role as a parent.

-I no longer lose my temper with my girls and I actually look forward to the crazy hours that happens right after naptime and remains until they go to sleep.
+I no longer lose my temper with my daughters and I actually look forward to the crazy hours that happen right after naptime and remains until they go to sleep.

 How to Go from Stressed-Out to Relaxed Mama